Coverage for All Milestones

 - strengthening the safety net

-- categorically eligible adults and enrollment barriers
+- categorically eligible adults and enrollment barriers to QUEST

 - Hawaii’s children

 It was also decided that research and community discussion around the Prepaid Health Care Act was needed.

 A statewide education and community-listening campaign was conducted that included presentations and informational meetings statewide.